ibm-cloud-docs/databases-for-enterprisedb/howto-resources-scaling.md

 ### Dedicated Cores

-You can enable or increase the CPU allocation to the deployment.
+You can increase the CPU allocation to the deployment.
 With dedicated cores, your resource group is given a single-tenant host with a reserve of CPU shares.
 Your deployment is then guaranteed the minimum number of CPUs you specify.

 ## Scaling Considerations